E-ISSN: 2148-5402 | Contact

 1Department of Occupational Diseases, Eskişehir City Hospital, Eskişehir, Türkiye

-2Department of Chest Diseases, Health Sciences University, Samsun Training and Research Hospital, Samsun, Türkiye
+2Department of Chest Diseases, University of Health Sciences, Samsun Training and Research Hospital, Samsun, Türkiye

 Eurasian Journal of Pulmonology - DOI: 10.14744/ejp.2025.41698